 Stock Your Shelter

-Preferably hidden if you are not staying in the area at the time.
+They should also preferably be hidden if you are not staying in the area at the time.
 Dig out some piece of ground that you can easily cover up to hide anything important (such as the medicine).

 You could really improve your chances of survival if you remember to prepare those things beforehand.
-Don’t be a scavenger, have the things ready for when you need them most.
+Don’t be a scavenger; have the things ready for when you need them most.

 Additional Related Articles To Get You On Track